ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 # Tracing pixel outlines

-For this exercise, I've converted a bitmap font into a scalable vector font file.
+To bring this font into the world of OpenType, we need to convert it from a bitmap font.
 Because enough time has passed since the introduction of vector typefaces (on personal computing devices and outside of the "publishing" world), the pixellated appearance of bitmap fonts is no longer a limitation but is now an _intentional_ design choice to evoke a retro, nostalgic appearance.
 As such, we want to perform a conversion so that the typeface remains blocky and pixellated even as it scales to larger sizes:

 <span class="emerald" style="font-size: 160px; line-height: 1em;">ABCD</span>

 Because this font was designed for a device with a tiny screen, <span class="emerald" style="font-size: 16px">the result also scales quite well down to _small_ sizes while remaining readable</span>.
 Being an OpenType vector font also allows rendering engines to synthesize an italic form which never originally existed.
+This italic form can take advantage of modern high-DPI displays.

+Overall, this is far more than a bitmap font could have ever been, back in the day!

-The naive way to implement this might be to take the input bitmap font and, for each pixel which is filled, emit individual closed square path shapes.
+The naïve way to trace pixels into outlines might be to take the input bitmap font and, for each pixel which is filled, emit individual closed square path shapes.

 Unfortunately, rasterizers tend to not like this.
 Doing this tends to result in tiny gaps between the pixels, even if I try to make the pixels slightly bigger to try to force them to overlap: